Last updated 12 Jul 2026, 01:54 UTC · updates every 15 minutes

 Keycat Fear and Greed Index Today

-The Keycat Fear and Greed Index today is 69/100, showing Greed.
+The Keycat Fear and Greed Index today is 15/100, showing Extreme Fear.
 CFGI measures current Keycat market sentiment using live market data and proprietary behavioural models.

 Live Keycat Fear and Greed Index